 - Add underwear and pajamas.

-- You can download this free worksheet checklist for planning your getaway wardrobe by clicking the button below.
+- You can download the free checklist below for planning your getaway wardrobe by clicking the button below.
 (It can be filled out as a PDF on your computer or in print.)

 #5 Plan a few outfits